Grokzen/docker-redis-cluster/README.md

 Docker image with redis built and installed from source and a cluster is built.

+To find all redis-server releases see them here https://github.com/antirez/redis/releases

 ## What this repo and container IS